winglang/wing/docs/docs/04-standard-library/01-cloud/api-reference.md

 **Inflight client:** [@winglang/sdk.cloud.IBucketEventHandlerClient](#@winglang/sdk.cloud.IBucketEventHandlerClient)

-Represents a resource with an inflight "handle" method that can be passed to the bucket events.
+A resource with an inflight "handle" method that can be passed to the bucket events.

 #### Properties <a name="Properties" id="Properties"></a>